jsononrails/jsononrails.github.io/_posts/2015-07-14-sql-deadlocks.markdown

 Recently while working on a real time web application at work we discovered that a select query in one stored procedure was executing at the same time another was doing and insert/update to the same table.
 This of course created a situation known as a deadlock and our application began to malfunction.

+The solution was to update our stored procedure

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

 Jekyll also offers powerful support for code snippets: